aendie/SFalmanac-Py3/README.md

 * NAtrad(A4)_\<starting date or month or year\>.pdf: for Nautical Almanacs in traditional style
 * STtrad(A4)_\<starting date or month or year\>.pdf: for Sun Tables in traditional style

+PATCH1: Sun SD added to Lunar Distance tables when appropriate

 ## Requirements

 &emsp;Most of the computation is done by the free Skyfield library.